very-scary-scenario/nkd.su/README.md

 All votes are reset at 11&nbsp;p.m. on Saturday, at the end of the show.

+### All this is well and good but I don't have a Twitter account

+You should!
+It's a neat thing!
+If you're determined not to join, though, you could just send Peter an [email](mailto:peter.shillito@thisisthecat.com) or a text or something.

 ## How does it work?

 Short answer: [Django](https://www.djangoproject.com), [Celery](http://celeryproject.org) and [tweepy](http://tweepy.github.com).